In China, a battle for public opinion over Ukraine pits facts against propaganda

 “No country or coalition is plotting to invade Russia.
 No one threatens Russia,” it wrote on Sunday.

-France’s embassy in Beijing on Monday published responses in Chinese to questions from Weibo users under a campaign called “real vs fake.”
+The French Embassy in Beijing on Monday published responses in Chinese to questions from Weibo users under a campaign called “real vs fake.”
 On whether France would supply “arms to Ukrainian Nazis,” the embassy said such a move would be “unimaginable” and asked readers, “Are those who fight invaders to protect their homeland Nazis or the opposite?”

 Ukrainians have also directly appealed to Chinese Internet users.
 In videos posted on WeChat, a Ukrainian man fluent in Chinese appealed to Chinese residents to see through Moscow’s misinformation.
 Last week, a Ukrainian woman in China posted photos of her bombed-out hometown of Kharkiv on Weibo, writing in Chinese, “This is the city where I was born.”